If you are a Visual Basic developer and ever needed an unbound grid control, most likely you already know the excellent vbAccelerator SGrid Control:

 Images of different sizes in cells and column headers

 SGrid allows you to use icons for its cells and column headers stored in a single ImageList.
 This is a serious restriction if you want to use icons of different sizes for your cells and column headers - for instance, small 16x16 icons in column headers and larger detailed 32x32 icons in the grid cells. iGrid does not have this restriction:

 You can use images in all its constituent parts (cells, column headers, combo boxes), and each item can be linked to its own image list.
 Moreover, you can even use up to 15 image lists for the cells!

 More effective coding

-iGrid provides you with many methods and properties which automate frequently performed tasks, but in SGrid you should write 20-50 lines of code to do that.
+iGrid provides you with many methods and properties which automate frequently performed tasks.
+In some cases, you should write 20-50 lines of code to do that in SGrid.
 Here are a couple of samples.

 You can use the